 Peas

-Tender Sweet snap peas are like candy off the vine.
-These peas have dark green and slightly curved edible pods and have a longer picking window than most.
+Super Sugar Snap peas are like candy off the vine.
+These peas have dark green, slightly curved edible pods and a longer picking window than most.

 Peppers